Ecruz950/Dev-Training-for-AI-Website/README.md

 ~~- Implement a "back" button that lets user traverse to the previous page (E.g., Quiz --> Video page --> Module overview page) (Assigned: Giselle)~~

-- Figure out how to we are going to import the module video from backend to frontend (Assigned: N/a)

-- Hamburger Menu on the top left corner of the navbar that slides the left side bar menu in and out when clicked (Assigned: Edgar)
+- Hamburger Menu on the top left corner of the navbar that slides the left side bar menu in and out when clicked (Assigned: Edgar/Giselle)

+- Login page & Registration Page
+    - Login/Registration back-end functionality (Assigned: Alec)
+    - Login/Registration page (Assigned: Edgar/Giselle)

 - Move website to the server (Done at the end when website is finished) (Assigned: Alec)

-- Login page & Registration Page (Assigned: Alec)
-    - Login/Registration functionality

 - Make sure website is responsive & secure

 ## What we are storing in the database
-- Username & Password
+- Email, Password, and Full Name
 - Quiz results
+- Enrolled Modules & Completed Modules
-- Module status
+    - Module status for each module